MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_devobj.md

 ### -field pPublicDM

-Pointer to the printer's <a href="/windows/win32/api/wingdi/ns-wingdi-devmodew">DEVMODEW</a> structure.
+Pointer to the printer's [DEVMODEW](/windows/win32/api/wingdi/ns-wingdi-devmodew) structure.
 Supplied by the Unidrv or Pscript5 driver.

 ### -field pOEMDM